Docs

 }

-When using the @Route("path") annotation to define a route, the component by default renders in the <body> tag on the page.
+When using the @Route("path") annotation to define a route, the component renders by default in the <body> tag on the page when there is no @Layout for RouterLayout.
 This is because the element returned by HasElement.getElement() is attached to the <body> tag.

 Multiple Router Target Components

-Where multiple router target components use the same parent layout, the parent layout instances remain the same when the user navigates between the child components.
+Where multiple router target components use the same parent layout, the parent layout instances remain the same when the user navigates among the child components.

 Multiple Parent Layouts

-Example: MainLayout used for everything and MenuBar reused for views:
+In the example below, MainLayout is used for everything, which MenuBar is reused for views:

 public class MainLayout extends Div